 Photocopying and Printing

-- Copy cards may be purchased at the HawkCASH terminal in the Harrison Libraries or in the Gengras Student Union for $1 and then money may be added onto the card in increments of $1.
+- For color printing and other paid services, copy cards may be purchased at the HawkCASH terminal in the Harrison Libraries or in the Gengras Student Union for $1 and then money may be added onto the card in increments of $1.

 Groups of Non-University Visitors

 Non-University groups should arrange visits to Harrison Libraries by appointment.
 Tours are self-guided, but advance notice of a planned visit is required.
 Groups should be limited to thirty individuals.
 There should be at least one supervising adult for high school groups; middle school groups should have one adult for every fifteen students; and elementary school groups should have one for every ten students.
 Keep in mind that a university library will not have much material of interest or value to pre-college students.

 Reference Services staff may provide instruction to outside groups (high school age and older) between academic semesters (i.e., winterterm and summer).
 Instruction must be tied to a research assignment (e.g., a term paper) so that the information is obviously relevant to the students.
 Librarians will conduct a 45-minute session introducing research tools specific to the assignment.
 Arrangements must be made at least one week in advance.

 The Harrison Libraries restrict circulation of library materials to members of the University community.
 Guests may use materials in the Libraries.
 They may purchase Guest Borrower cards for an annual fee of $50.
 The card allows guests to borrow books only.
 See above for more information.